 Configuring SCCM Global Condition within an Application

-NOTE! – A Global condition is a requirement rule that is evaluated in real-time by an SCCM client.
-The SCCM client will only start downloading the application if the global condition is TRUE.
+A Global condition is a requirement rule that an SCCM client evaluates in real-time.
+The SCCM client will only download the application if the global condition is TRUE.

 Requirements = Global Condition Rules